Towards Automated Identification of Violation Symptoms of Architecture Erosion: Threats to Validity

 External validity pertains to the generalizability of our experiment results and findings.
-We trained the ML and DL-based classifiers with our collected dataset regarding architecture violations.
+In certain situations, textual artifacts (e.g., code review, architecture discussions) may be unavailable.
+In such scenarios, we recognize that our approach may be complemented with traditional code-based architecture conformance checking techniques.
+Exploring the integration of such an automated approach into existing IDEs or tools remains part of our future work.
+As noted by Peter \textit{et al}. \cite{peters2017text}, it is not possible to use an exhaustive approach to test all learning models.
+Therefore, we selected five common ML algorithms, one DL algorithm, three popular pre-trained word embedding models, and three well-performed LLMs, as they are all widely used to conduct text classification.
+We admit that using different algorithms, pre-trained word embedding models, and LLMs may generate varying results, despite their popularity.
+We cannot completely mitigate this threat.
 Selecting different datasets and experimental settings might influence the generalizability of (part of) our findings.
 We acknowledge that the chosen open-source projects are not representative of all projects from the OpenStack and Qt platforms, and our findings may not be generalized to diverse projects, particularly those from different domains such as closed-source projects or projects on other platforms like Apache.
 Furthermore, the participants of the survey and interviews are contributors to the selected projects, therefore, the findings of RQ3 might not be generalized to other projects.
-To support further generalizability, we have made our dataset \cite{onlinepackage_TSE} available to enable other researchers and practitioners to replicate, reuse, and extend our study.
+To support further generalizability, we have made our dataset and scripts \cite{onlinepackage} available to enable other researchers and practitioners to replicate, reuse, and extend our study.
+Furthermore, the naturally imbalanced evaluation was conducted on a fixed held-out test set derived from four OSS projects.
+Different violation prevalence rates, project characteristics, or industrial environments may influence classifier performance.
+Future replications on additional projects and domains are needed to further assess the generalizability of the findings.